 Property developers and traders

 Financial institutions acquiring properties in the course of lending

 The occupation of employees or partners

 Providers of social housing

 Other exemptions are available for residential property owned by charities, which are held for charitable purposes.
-The same goes for properties help by public bodies, and those properties conditionally exempt from Inheritance Tax.
+The same goes for properties held by public bodies, and those properties are conditionally exempt from Inheritance Tax.

 Until next time ...

 Would you like to know more?